 6. Optimize plant layout using cellular manufacturing

-If you want to take floor optimization a step further, and especially if you are designing a new production process, you can use manufacturing simulation software like Visual Components to simulate and evaluate different layout configurations, material flows, and other production projects.
+If you want to take things a step further, you can even use software like Visual Components to simulate and evaluate different layout configurations, material flows, and other production projects.

 7. Optimize your inventory management

 Staying on top of your spare parts inventory is very helpful if you want to achieve your best PE.
 You need the right parts at the right time to avoid lengthy breakdowns or expensive shipping costs.
 But it is difficult to get the inventory just right.
 It is easy to fall into these lousy inventory habits.

 - Having too many products than you can adequately store